florgon/notes-web/README.md

 ### Database.
 Project uses PostgreSQL as database.
 Database located at `database` docker container.

+### Server.
+Project uses Gunicorn as Django WSGI server.
+You may use native Django server in development.

 ### Docker environment.
 Database located at `database` docker container.